Knot Tell'n Fishing Charters

 Fishing in the Chesapeake Bay is the ultimate angling goal of many fishermen, and it’s no wonder.
 The Bay is a rich environment that’s also varied, with different salinity zones, different depths, and different types of fish habitats.

-As far as fishing goes, there are numerous hot spots in the Bay, including the Chesapeake Bay Bridge, the Chesapeake Bay Bridge-Tunnel, flats, river mouths, creeks, buoys, and channel markers.
+As far as fishing goes, there are numerous hot spots on the Oceanfront & in the Bay, including the Chesapeake Bay Bridge, the Chesapeake Bay Bridge-Tunnel, River mouths, Creeks, Buoys, Lumps and channel markers.

-Reigning supreme among all the finned fishes in the Bay is the striped bass, striper, or rockfish, choose your name because they are the same fish.
+Reigning supreme among all the finned fishes in the Bay is the Cobia, Red Drum & in the Fall Striped Bass, Striper, or Rockfish, choose your name because they are the same fish.
 These striped predators can be caught legally in the three-mile zone, which is measured from shore.

 The striper begin congregating in the Chesapeake in autumn, and the angling community is abuzz with the news of the year’s striper catch.